ibm-cloud-docs/power-iaas/generating-estimate.md

 ### Estimating a {{site.data.keyword.powerSys_notm}} instance with an {{site.data.keyword.ibmi-vst}}
 {: #est-ibmi-vst}

 A virtual software tier limits the size of the virtual machines (VMs) for a particular pricing tier, but the tiers can run on any system.
-The {{site.data.keyword.ibmi-vst}} is used for the software pricing of operating system (OS) and IBM i licensed program products (LPP).
+The {{site.data.keyword.ibmi-vst}} is used for the software pricing of operating system (OS) and IBM i Licensed Program Products (LPP).
 When you assign an {{site.data.keyword.ibmi-vst}} to an instance, the number of CPUs and the amount of memory that can be assigned to the instance is restricted by the {{site.data.keyword.ibmi-vst}}.
 For more information, see [Assigning an IBM i software tier to an IBM i Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-ibmi-vsw-tiers#ibmi-vsw-system-types).

 You can create an estimate of the {{site.data.keyword.powerSys_notm}} instance with an {{site.data.keyword.ibmi-vst}} before you deploy the instance.
 To assign an {{site.data.keyword.ibmi-vst}} to an IBM i {{site.data.keyword.powerSys_notm}} instance, meet the following prerequisites: